-Goshawks and pine martens are not considered to be threatened, endangered, or sensitive species.
-General effects to each of their habitats are covered in the coarse filter analysis.
+Goshawks and pine martens are not considered as threatened, endangered or sensitive species.
+General effects to each of their habitats are covered in the coarse-filter analysis.

 - Timber harvesting and road construction/use might result in habitat becoming fragmented, losing habitat, and/or displacing wildlife species. - Timber harvesting might reduce large-diameter snags available to wildlife. - Timber harvesting in Section 30 might affect the habitat of elk, deer, and grouse.